KurbanIntelligenceLab/TDCM25/README.md

 TDCM25 is a comprehensive, multi-modal benchmark dataset designed to advance machine learning research in materials science.
 It focuses on modeling temperature-dependent properties of titanium dioxide (TiO₂) across its three crystalline phases—anatase, brookite, and rutile—by combining structural, visual, and textual modalities.
 [Paper Link](https://openreview.net/forum?id=bNB5SQTqKL)

 ##### Experiment codes are currently being further improved.
-Feel free to reach out with any questions.
+Feel free to reach out to can.polat@tamu.edu with any questions and implementations to your own models.
+Please use [TDCM25 Request] in the subject.
 Data is accessible in below link.

 ## Overview